 How does O&M interact with a solar warranty and/or performance guarantee?

 If you don’t buy the system outright, your financier might also require something called a performance guarantee.
 Essentially, the solar manufacturer agrees to pay for any performance shortfalls.
 These guarantees usually require full-scope O&M agreements to be in place.
 Why?
-Because nobody wins if the system underperforms, and effective solar O&M offers the best chance of it producing the expected amount of energy over time.
+Because nobody wins if the system underperforms, and effective solar O&M offers the best chance of your system producing the expected amount of energy over time.

 Whether you purchase, lease or enter into a PPA to acquire solar energy for your organization, you should understand the importance of ongoing O&M services provided by a reputable and experienced vendor.
-Recognizing the value of solar O&M, understanding what’s involved, being aware of factors that affect pricing, and knowing what to look for in a commercial O&M provider will give you confidence in your decision-making process as you explore the long-term ROI of your business going solar.
+Recognizing the value of solar O&M, understanding what’s involved, being aware of factors that affect pricing and knowing what to look for in a commercial O&M provider will give you confidence in your decision-making process as you explore the long-term ROI of your business going solar.